-College of Arts and Sciences College of Arts and Sciences Mission Statement
+College of Arts and Sciences Mission Statement

 The faculty and students of the College of Arts and Sciences share the commitment to advancing the study and practice of the humanities, social sciences, mathematics, and the natural and applied sciences.
 We fulfill our commitment through teaching, scholarship, creative work, and outreach.
 In faculty and student research, we generate new knowledge.
 In our teaching, publications, presentations to peers, and engagements with private and public organizations, we disseminate and share our knowledge.